Skip to main content

 Quick Start Checklist

-• Identify key pain points (noise, MTTR, etc.)
+• Identify key pain points (noise, MTTR, blind spots)

-• Choose pilot use case (alert correlation, anomaly detection)
+• Choose a pilot use case (alert correlation or anomaly detection)

 Purpose Tool Cost